-Your ParseHub project consists of a series of templates and commands.
+Your ParseHub scraping project consists of a series of templates and commands.

 Each template consists of a set of commands applicable to a particular website layout.
 For each different type of page layout on the website you will create a unique template that commands ParseHub to take particular actions on that layout.